salma-emara/aps105-book/textbook/chapters/chapter04-loops/nested-loops.md

 *****
 </pre>

 **Step 6: Debug the code.** It is possible that you do not get the expected output.
-Some of the common mistakes are:
+Some common mistakes are:

 1. Misplacing the `printf("\n")` statement to be in the inner loop.
 This will print a new line for every `*`.
 If you did so, the output will look like this: